 the mind might win the battle, but the body will always win the war.

-All along my mind was bullying my body into doing more even though it was protesting to slow down through things like depression, exhaustion, injury, nervous system issues, etc. my mind kept winning the battles and I kept going.
-But then it got to the point where my body shutdown.
-I went into a deep depression that submitted me into rest.
+All along, my mind was bullying my body into doing more even though it was protesting to slow down through things like depression, exhaustion, injury, nervous system issues, etc. My mind kept winning the battles, and I kept going.
+But then it got to the point where my body shut down.
+I went into a deep depression that forced me to rest.
 I had to take a personal leave from work multiple times.
 The body has an innate wisdom and it is constantly communicating your capacity to you.
 If you don’t listen, it will force you to listen.

 Moral of the story: